 "Fair enough."
 The smirk does not waver.
 We resume walking.

 It still bothers me that we are decidedly undefined as we dabble in light conversation.
-The murky middle ground of not-mates, not-lovers but not-enemies either.
-We could almost look back and laugh 'Hey, remember that time we tried to ruin each other's lives?
+The murky middle ground of not-mates, not-lovers—but not-enemies either.
+We could almost look back and laugh—'Hey, remember that time we tried to ruin each other's lives?'

-The partys held in Ballroom A, not that it's difficult to miss the rainbow of balloons decorating the entrance.
+The party’s held in Ballroom A, not that it's difficult to miss the rainbow of balloons decorating the entrance.
 A banner is draped across the front, declaring in bright pink, F.A.B. for First Annual Bash.
-If I never see another acronym ever again, itll be too soon.
+If I never see another acronym ever again, it’ll be too soon.

 I've got to give Appy credit.
 Not many can pull off a party this impressive and creepy at the same time.
 Everything's got a boy's face on it, from the napkins to the All-Star Quidditch plates to the floating-head balloons.
 Even the food is themed.
 There's a meatloaf that appears to be in the shape of Potter's head.
-Sean McLaggen's posing on a cake.
+Sean Blackbury's posing on a cake.
 Bicep lollies.
 Leave it to Q.G.A. to provide girls the opportunity to eat a torso off of the star Keeper's face and wipe their mouth with six different fitty blokes.
 How can that even feel hygienic?

-" he asks to no one, but I don't like leaving rhetorical questions hanging.
-I don't like rhetorical questions at all.
+"Just... why?" he asks to no one, but I don't like leaving rhetorical questions hanging.

-"Don't you ever listen to dear old Appy?"
+"Don't you ever listen to Appy?"
 My voice rises an octave and I turn off the bulk of my brain cells.
 "Albus Potter is so perfect, bluebirds weep when he talks.
 His hair is the eighth wonder of the world."
 He scoffs, but I have to listen to her every night; I will give a dedicated performance.
 "He once saved a family and twelve kittens from a burning barn.
 Voldemort would— "

 "Unfortunately."
 He glances around to all the images of him floating above the chairs.
 His arm slips around my waist, nudging me closer.
-The slight change in proximity is just enough for the cloak to shield us from head to toe again.
-"It's not like I asked to be famous," he adds.
+The slight change in proximity is enough for the cloak to shield us from head to toe again.
+"I didn't ask to be famous."

 "Children in Africa don't ask to be starving.
 Suck it up.
 Everyone is born into problems."

 "I'm an exception, of course."

 His arm hasn't left its position.
 I'd point it out, but then I'd have to bring it out into the open.
 Even if I'm conscious what he's doing—I'll call it flirtatious sabotage—it's difficult to counter.
 He pays attention to the details—mussed his hair, doesn't pull me too close but just enough, and he knows I know.

-"He going to marry me one day."
+I let my eavesdropping distract me.
+Albus has brought me to a zoo, each girl her own spectacle.
 A gaggle of younger Ravenclaws stream by, and one stops to show her napkin to her friend.
 She points at Brent's wrinkled face, now dotted with frosting and crumbs.
-"He doesn't know it, but he will."
+"He going to marry me one day.
+He doesn't know it, but he will."

 A whiny voice cries from the other direction.
 "Miles Wood?"
 Gryffindor's reserve chaser, Sandra, is shaking her head at one of the non-Albus balloons.
 "That fascist face does not deserve to be on here."
 Does she even know what fascist means?

 Meanwhile, Albus palms a fortune cookie from the table and breaks it open.
 He mumbles the fortune to himself, snorting as he hands it to me.
 "Do they actually believe this?"

 'Crushing on a taken guy?
-It's not cheating if you're his true love.
+It's not cheating if you're his true love.’

 I groan, crumpling the scrap of paper.
-It makes me sick to my stomach, worse than the smell emanating from the meatloaf.
+It makes me sick, worse than the smell emanating from the meatloaf.
 The whole idea of Q.G.A. would be cute if they actually gave sensible advice.
 A support group to hold a girl's hand as she goes through the minefield of hormones.
 Instead, they tell girls they're entitled to everything—these boys, happily ever afters.
 If can't get their fairy tale, it's not their fault, because they are—as Miss Polly's lessons say—beautiful just the way they are, so even the slightest bit of criticism becomes an attack.
 People become only good or bad: those who cheer for them and those who don't.

 "Um Potter, I don't know if you've caught up on the latest rule book on socially acceptable behavior, but that was fairly creepy."

 "I don't want to kill them—usually."
 He pauses, scanning the growing crowds around the food tables; someone just brought out the bendy straws.
-He leads us to the back of the room.
+He leads us to the emptier back of the room.
 "I just don't want them assembling.
 Take them down with me."

 The words drop from his mouth so casually that I almost don't catch the severity of it, but when I do, my heart thumps louder.

-The corners of his mouth lift and a derisive edge hones his laugh.
-"No matter what you say, you still think the world revolves around you.
-Wake up.
+A derisive edge hones his laugh.
+"You still think the world revolves around you.
 You aren't the plan.
-You got in my way.
+You got in my way."

 "I planted it to get these girls off my back.
 At least some of them wouldn't go after a taken bloke."
 He shakes his head.
 "But then you blew it.
 Thankfully I can salvage something, and I'd appreciate your help.
 Certainly would repay things."

 "I'll repay nothing.
 Don't blame me for your shit acting.
 And not being able to keep your hands off me."

 "What, like this?"
 He turns me toward him with one hand on my waist.
 A respectable gap remains between us, but I swear there was more space underneath this cloak two minutes ago.

 The crowd closes in.
 A group of girls nearby adds a few members, growing their circle.
 If they only knew what was going on five feet away.
 Albus follows my gaze and his hand slides up my back, pressing me closer.
 "If you don't want to be paranoid about being seen, you should stop scooting off."

 "Do you actually fancy me?"
 I say, a little more frozen in place than I'd like.
 "Is that why you're enjoying this so much?"